Blue Heelers: episode guide

 October 10, 2001

-A Hard Call / Role Model
+A Hard Call

 October 17, 2001

 What do you do when lives are in danger and you have only seconds to make a decision?
-Tess is off duty when she and Hayley, a twelve year old girl, discover a serious car accident on the edge of town.
-The female driver is trapped and the gas run car catches fire.
+Tess is off duty when she and Hayley, a twelve-year-old girl she is hoping to foster, discover a serious car accident on the edge of town.
+The female driver is trapped and the car catches fire.
 Is there enough time to extinguish the fire and get away safely?
 Tess decides there isn't and the woman is killed when the car explodes.
-Her husband blames Tess and she is also scrutinised by the Ethical Standards Department and even begins to doubt her decision.
+Her husband blames Tess and she comes under the scrutiny of the Ethical Standards Department and even begins to doubt her decision.
 Was she responsible for the death of the woman?
 Tess' application to foster Hayley is threatened.
 Is she capable of keeping Hayley safe from harm?
 Jo and Jonesy question the victim's family and fight to clear Tess' name.
 Even if Tess' decision was justified, has her chance to foster Hayley been lost?
-Tom suspects a retired thief guilty of burglary until he is questioned and the old man claims he was set up.
-The Heelers have a lead on another suspect and their hunt leads them to two teenage boys.
-One is the estranged son of the retired thief.

 A Safe Bet